 Info on Rabies

-The rabies vaccination is a series of three vaccinations.
-They are normally given on days 0, 7 and 21.
-An adaptation of the schedule is possible.
-The protection is two years but with a lifelong immune memory.
+The rabies vaccination is a series of 4 vaccinations.
+They are normally given on days 0, 7 with on every vaccinationday a two site dose.
+The vaccination gives lifelong immune memory.
 It is possible to boost the vaccination.
-For people with a high risk of exposure, it is recommended to do a blood test.
+For people with a high risk of exposure, it is recommended to have boostershots or a blood testing on antibodies

 General Rabies Info